-OK, so no surprise: Pious, singing puppets are not much fun, especially for socially awkward kids.
-But playwright Rob Askins insists they were — when he was eight or nine years old, and his mother was indeed running a puppet show for their town church.
+OK, so it’s no surprise that pious puppetry is not much fun, especially for socially awkward kids.
+But playwright Rob Askins insists it was — when he was eight or nine years old, and his mother was indeed running a puppet show for their town church.
 “My mother was looking for a way to make her mark in the ministry,” he says, “and it seemed like a fun thing to do.
 And it was.
 You know, I had a lot of fun doing it when I was younger.”

 Askins grew up in Cypress, Texas – once a little town right along Highway 290 between Houston and Austin.
 His family was one of the German Lutherans who came down from Oklahoma for the lumber and construction opportunities there (it’s not called Cypress for nothing).
 Askins’ grandfather even built the house he grew up in.
 Then in the ’80s, oil company execs moved in and thoroughly gentrified it, turning Cypress into one of the wealthiest suburbs in the country.

-Despite all this, in Hand to God, puppetry, Christianity and suburban life — they all come in for an outrageous, comic beat-down as so much threadbare theater.
+Despite all this, in Hand to God, puppetry, Christianity and suburban life — they all come in for an outrageous, comic beat-down as so much threadbare theater, unable to withstand the shock of puberty, doubt and, well, the devil.
 Tyrone, Jason’s button-eyed, little Frankenstein, takes over his life by becoming a blasphemous and hilarious sock-terror.
-He propositions a female student (Sarah Stiles).
-He goads Jason into trashing everything.
-Tyrone even drives the church pastor (Mark Kudisch) into desperately searching for any historical precedents for Lutheran exorcisms (there were some, back in the 16th century).
+He lewdly propositions a female student (Sarah Stiles).
+He goads young Jason into trashing everything.
+Tyrone even drives the church pastor (Mark Kudisch) into desperately searching for any historical precedents for Lutheran exorcisms (there were a few, way back in the 16th century).